logesh45/rag-langchain-demo/README.md

 ## Running the Retrieval-Augmented Chat Application

 **1. Environment Setup**

+This project uses Poetry for dependency management.

+   * If you don't have Poetry installed, follow the instructions on the official website: [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation)

+   * Navigate to the project directory and run:
+        ```bash
+        poetry install
+        ```

 * Create a `.env` file in the project directory and add:
     * `PINECONE_API_KEY`: Your Pinecone API key